into your inbox

-September 4, 1992: The day Connors exited his last US Open
+September 4, 1992: The day Connors played at the US Open for the last time

 Every day, Tennis Majors takes you back to look at the some of the most memorable moments in tennis history.
 On September 4, 1992, Jimmy Connors played his last match at the US Open.

 On this day, September 4, 1992, 40-year-old Jimmy Connors played what would be his final match at the US Open.
 In this last appearance, he was defeated in a battle of legends by another former world No 1, Ivan Lendl, 32 at the time (3-6, 6-3, 6-2, 6-0).
 It was the 22nd time Connors played at the US Open, having missed only one edition since 1970, and it was the 35th encounter between the two men.

 Jimmy Connors, born in 1952, was one of the greatest tennis players of his time.
 Coached by his mother Gloria, Connors was one of the first few players to hit the ball flat and mainly from the baseline.
 Hitting the ball on the rise, his game would be very influential for future generations of tennis players.
 “Jimbo” turned pro in 1972 and became world No 1 by 1974.
 In fact, that year he won three out of the four Grand Slam tournaments, and was not permitted to participate in Roland-Garros, the fourth one, due to a lawsuit he filed against the ATP.